Guiding large-scale management of invasive species using network metrics: Applying and testing network-guided management

 Our analytical approach centers around the optimal placement of boat inspection stations on a network of infested and uninfested lakes connected by boater movements.
 We compare the optimal solution from integer linear programming to {\em network metric-guided} management with sites prioritized based on the structure of the boater movement network.
 Our general approach involves six key steps.

-(1) \textit{Construct the network.} Given that the primary mode of zebra mussel spread is through human movement (of boats) \citep{kanankege2018probability}, we define a network with lakes that are infested or not as nodes, and the number of boats moving between lakes as weighted, directed edges that mediate spread of infestation (see Materials and Methods \& SI Section 2; \citep{kao2020}).
-Within the overall network there is an ``infested subnetwork''---the network of infective movements from infested lakes to uninfested lakes (Fig.~\ref{fig:overview}A).
-We construct a network for each county with 10 or more lakes ($n=58$; Table~\ref{tab:data}).
+(1) \textit{Construct the network.} Given that the primary mode of zebra mussel spread is through human movement (of boats) \cite{kanankege2018probability}, we define a network with lakes that are infested or not as nodes, and the number of boats moving between lakes as weighted, directed edges that mediate spread of infestation (see Methods \& SI Section S2; \cite{kao2020}).
+Within the overall network there is an ``infested subnetwork''---the network of potentially infective movements from infested lakes to uninfested lakes (Fig.~\ref{fig:overview}B).
+We construct a network for each county with 10 or more lakes ($n=58$; Table S1).

-(2) \textit{Compute the optimal inspection strategy for each county.} The management objective is to maximize the inspections of potentially-infested boats, i.e., boats moving from infested to uninfested lakes.
+(2) \textit{Compute the optimal inspection strategy for each county.} The management objective is to maximize the inspections of potentially-infective boats, i.e., boats moving from infested to uninfested lakes.
 We focus on county-level management, which controls 90\% of the inspection stations in MN.
 County managers decide where to locate inspection stations given a fixed budget, often with minimal coordination between counties or with the state.
-Thus, we solve for each county's optimal inspection pattern, subject to a fixed budget, using integer linear programming (see Materials and Methods) where the objective is to maximize the number of potentially infested boats inspected (see SI Section 3).
+Thus, we solve for each county's optimal inspection pattern, subject to a fixed budget, using integer linear programming (see Methods) where the objective is to maximize the number of potentially infective boats inspected (see SI Section S3).